 The ADHD Counseling Process

-Therapy for children and teens with ADHD is based upon helping them to learn to structure their environment and behaviors in such a way as to be successful in school, family, and peer environments.
+Therapy for children with ADHD is based upon helping them to structure their environments and behaviors in such a way as to promote their success in school, family, and peer environments.

 Prior to beginning treatment with us, we want to make sure that we are a good fit for you and your child’s needs.
 For this reason, we offer a free 15-minute initial phone consult to learn more about your/your child’s current circumstances and to determine if we are the best resource for you.
 Assuming that we are a good match, you will then schedule an intake session.